foxleigh81/letskillcapitalism.com/src/library/pages/technically-minded/five-months-later-a-disgruntled-re-review-of-the-motorola-milestone/index.md

 author: Alex Foxleigh
 title: "Five months later: A (disgruntled) re-review of the Motorola Milestone."
 date: "2010-08-24"
+excerpt: As you may remember, back in March I did a review of the Motorola Milestone.
+This was the non-US equivalent of the popular Motorola Droid.
+Five months later and I am not happy...
 ---

-As you may remember, back in March I did a [review of the Motorola Milestone](/2010/03/12/review-motorola-milestone-uk/).
+As you may remember, back in March I did a [review of the Motorola Milestone](/technically-minded/review-motorola-milestone-uk/).
 This was the non-US equivalent of the popular Motorola Droid.
 Five months later and I am not happy...

 <!-- end -->